ArdisFoxx/ardisfoxxs-drakkenheim/README.md

-Fan made module to support running of Dungeons of Drakkenheim in Pathfinder 2e and Daggerheart.
+I've run one Dungeons of Drakkenheim 5e campaign with friends, which I then converted to PF2e and ran for 5 different paid campaigns on Startplaying.games.
+I'm now running the adventure in Daggerheart as well.
+This module is the culmination of my efforts in making Drakkenheim campaigns in PF2e and Daggerheart the best that they can be.

-Includes Actors and Items for playing Drakkenheim campaigns in PF2e and Daggerheart (in development), as well as Scenes, Journals, Macros, Rolltables, Music and Sound Effects to enhance your Drakkenheim campaign into a premium experience.
+The module includes Actors and Items for playing Drakkenheim campaigns in PF2e and Daggerheart (in development), as well as Scenes, Journals, Macros, Rolltables, Playlists and Sound Effects to enhance your Drakkenheim campaign into a premium experience.

 ---------------